 - Keep your reliever inhaler (usually blue) with you all the time, in case you start to get symptoms.
-Make sure you've got clothes with pockets, or a bag you can easily carry your reliever inhaler around in.
+Make sure you've got clothes with pockets, or a bag you can easily carry it in.

 - Remember your preventer routine.
-Try keeping your preventer inhaler right next to your sleeping bag, with a wash bag for example, to help you remember to take it.
-Sticking to your asthma routine will help stop symptoms spoiling your festival time.
+This will stop symptoms spoiling your festival.
+Try keeping your preventer inhaler (usually brown) right next to your sleeping bag, in a wash bag for example, to help you remember to take it.

-- If you need to take anti-histamines remember to take them at the right time every day to avoid annoying hay fever symptoms.
+- If you need to take a steriod nasal spray for hay fever, remember to take it daily according to the instructions to avoid annoying hay fever symptoms.

-- Be up front about using your inhaler if you need to!
-There's not much privacy when you're camping at a festival, but don't be embarrassed to use your inhaler in front of your friends.
-It's unlikely they'll notice it much anyway.
+- There's not much privacy when you're camping at a festival, but don't be embarrassed to use your inhaler in front of your friends.
 The most important thing is that you're lowering your risk of asthma symptoms, and an asthma attack.

 - Watch what you're drinking.
-Asthma symptoms can be triggered by substances called histamine and sulphites found at high levels in some alcoholic drinks.
-Hay fever can also be triggered by the histamine in alcoholic drinks.
-If you're affected, make sure you avoid the drinks that trigger your symptoms.
+Asthma symptoms can be triggered by substances called histamine and sulphites found in some alcoholic drinks.

 - Know the facts about asthma and recreational drugs.
 Drugs can trigger symptoms and their effects can be unpredictable.